Social Icons

 Directed by Robert Luketic

-Based on a 2001 novel of the same name by Amanda Brown, Legally Blonde was the movie that made the name Resse Witherspoon stick to my memory.
-The movie to me has her dowsed in sparkles of wonder, as she outshines all of her co-stars and makes the movie hers.
+Based on a 2001 novel of the same name by Amanda Brown, Legally Blonde was the movie that made the name Reese Witherspoon stick in my memory.
+The movie, to me, has her doused in sparkles of wonder, as she outshines all of her co-stars and makes the movie hers.

-I totally enjoyed the character Witherspoon portrayed, Elle Woods and enjoyed the way she was crafted.
-She was not written to be a blonde so dumb she cannot navigate her way through life.
-She was blonde, but smart, goal oriented getting and a true lady.
-She has this element of luck always being by her side as she navigates through life with one aim in mind in this movie, get her ex-boyfriend back.
+I totally enjoyed the character Witherspoon portrayed, Elle Woods, and enjoyed the way she was crafted.
+She was not written to be a blonde so dumb she couldn’t navigate her way through life.
+She was blonde, but smart, goal-oriented, and a true lady.
+She has this element of luck always by her side as she navigates through life with one aim in mind in this movie: get her ex-boyfriend back.

 The movie plot is quite different from the book in some ways.
-But in this here movie Elle Woods is blonde, wealthy and a sorority girl with the brains to follow.
-She finished school with a 4.0 GPA which for the way she talks and act, you will not believe that.
+But in this movie, Elle Woods is blonde, wealthy, and a sorority girl with the brains to follow.
+She finished school with a 4.0 GPA, which, for the way she talks and acts, you wouldn't believe.

-On the day Elle expected things to be taken to the next level she gets the shock of her life, Warner wants the relationship to end.
-To him Elle may be beautiful and smart, but she will always be an obsessed fashion lady, whose view of life is like that of a child.
-He wanted someone more focused and to him more serious to suit his plans for the future.
-Now all the things he thinks Elle is, she is and he leaving her and going to Harvard to get a degree is something Elle will not take.
-She loves Warner and she is ready to do anything to get him back.
+On the day Elle expected things to be taken to the next level, she gets the shock of her life: Warner wants the relationship to end.
+To him, Elle may be beautiful and smart, but she will always be an obsessed fashion lady whose view of life is like that of a child.
+He wanted someone more focused and, to him, more serious to suit his plans for the future.
+Now, all the things he thinks Elle is, she is, and him leaving her and going to Harvard to get a degree is something Elle will not take.
+She loves Warner and is ready to do anything to get him back.

-Now the movie then enters a new realm, she actually gets herself into Harvard and the experience made her mature and changed her life forever.
+Now the movie enters a new realm: she actually gets herself into Harvard, and the experience makes her mature and changes her life forever.

-The movies critical and financial success led to Elle Woods coming back for a sequel done two years after.
+The movie's critical and financial success led to Elle Woods coming back for a sequel, done two years later.

-This movie is one of the best (in my view) court drama there is, the added comedy that comes with this movie did not distract the drama.
-I enjoyed how Woods stood up for herself against a sexual assault and used what she knew in fashion to get ahead.
+This movie is one of the best (in my view) court dramas there is.
+The added comedy that comes with this movie did not distract from the drama.
+I enjoyed how Woods stood up for herself against sexual assault and used what she knew in fashion to get ahead.

-Legally Blonde is a classic comedy, one if I get to have lady children I will want them to see.
+Legally Blonde is a classic comedy, one I would want my future daughters to see if I have any.

 0 comments: